-The upper is a combination of carefully positioned soft microfiber framing with a remarkably smooth feel as well as panels of a cross-hatching patterned closed-mesh for a closer, more comfortable, foot conforming fit.
+The upper is a combination of carefully positioned soft micro-fiber framing that gives a remarkably smooth feel.
+The upper also features panels of cross-hatching patterned closed-mesh fabrications for a closer, more comfortable, foot-conforming fit.

-The wide toe-box has a good flex profile and is one of the important assets of the Primal 2 shoes as it engages the forefoot and toes at a much higher level as compared with traditional footwear which are often too narrow in the front which is a primary risk factor for bunions, neuromas and other painful foot ailments.
+The wide toe-box has a good flex profile and is one of the shoes important assets because it engages the forefoot and toes at a much higher level as compared with traditional footwear which are often too narrow in the front which is a primary risk factor for bunions, neuromas and other painful foot ailments.

-To reduce weight and improve the fit, the Primal 2 has a slightly lower cut at the ankle.
-Not mention, the upper is stretchy from forefoot to heel, yet snug enough throughout the heel and midfoot to prevent slippage.
+To reduce weight and improve fit, the Primal 2’s upper has a slightly lower cut at the ankle.
+Even better, the uppers overall light and flexible materials makes it stretchy from forefoot to heel, yet snug enough throughout the heel and midfoot to prevent slippage when cutting corners.

-Perhaps the most essential feature of the Lems Primal 2 is its zero-drop, 8-mm thick, air-blown rubber outsole that provides the perfect amount of traction on dry and wet pavement, soft trails, moderately technical surfaces as well as rocky trails and its ample durability will definitely serve you well as a long distance running shoe.
+One of the most essential features of the Lems Primal 2 is its zero-drop, 8-mm thick, air-blown rubber sole provides the perfect amount of traction on dry and wet pavement, soft trails, moderately technical surfaces as well as rocky trails.
+Not to mention, its ample durability will definitely serve you well as a long distance running shoe!

-In addition to providing a smoothing of the road, the Primal 2 sole delivers a comfortable landing that doesn’t lose comfort over longer runs or at faster paces!
-The primal 2’s also come with a removable insole for runners who enjoy a touch of protective cushioning.
+Another bonus of the sole is it delivers a smoothing of the road and a comfortable landing that doesn’t lose comfort over longer runs or at faster paces, regardless of surface hardness!
+The primal 2’s also come with a removable insole for runners who enjoy an extra touch of protective cushioning.

-Ultimately, the Primal 2’s sole packs a lot of durability that can handle high mileage and is perfectly suited for trail and road minimalist runners who like a touch of cushioning, plus protection from rocks, without being weighed down with protective bulk.
-Without a doubt, the Primal 2’s sole makes the shoe a solid minimalist shoe high-mileage runners and for runners looking for an improved road running experience.
-Not to mention, the Primal 2 shoes are excellent for speed-work, tempo runs and road races because the sole provides good responsiveness for faster efforts!
+Without a doubt, the Lems Primal 2s is a solid minimalist shoe for high-mileage runners looking for an improved road and trail running experience.
+Not to mention, the Primal 2’s are excellent for speed-work, tempo runs and road and trail races, since the sole provides good responsiveness for faster efforts!

-If you’re interested in learning more about Lems as well as the Primal 2 shoes, you can do so here!
+If you’re interested in getting your paws of a pair of the Lems Primal 2, you can do so here!

-For a more clear-eyed view of what the Lems Primal 2 shoes can do you for you in helping you manage good running form and being helpful in improving foot functional strength, check out my YouTube review on the shoes here!
+For a more clear-eyed view of the Lems Primal 2s in action, check out my YouTube review on them here!

-If you’ve enjoyed this review, you can read more of my reviews on the minimalist running shoes most suitable for forefoot running and foot-strength conditions, here!
+If you’ve enjoyed this review, feel free to check out my other reviews here, on the minimalist running shoes most suitable for helping adopt the forefoot running technique.

 P.S.
 Don’t forget to check out my Run Forefoot Facebook page here!
 It’s a terrific place to ask questions about forefoot running, barefoot running and injury.
 I’m always happy to help!